 - Inventory must remain part of the four walls inventory until the trailer is closed and sealed.

 - Inventory must remain part of the yard inventory until the carrier picks up the trailer.
 A transaction must be sent to the customer with the carrier pickup date and time.

 - Each pallet and case must be labeled with a unique license plate according to each customer’s routing guide.

-- Lot numbers must be recorded against receipts as products come into the warehouse and must be recorded against orders as products leave the warehouse to support recall.
+- Lot numbers must be recorded against receipts as products come into the warehouse and must be recorded against orders as products leave the warehouse to support the recall.